 Osteopathy is still regarded as an alternative form of health care.
 This means that the evidence for its effectiveness is lacking (it doesn’t mean it doesn’t work).
 Mainstream medicine follows the guidance of the best available evidence.
 But sometimes the research just hasn’t been done or the available research is ineffective for treatment and this is when orthodox, mainstream medicine struggles.
 I like to think of Osteopathy as physiotherapy (who are mainstream) without the constraints of evidence.
 We can, after all, utilise their evidence when it exists and when it doesn’t we can use clinical reasoning and experience.

 Osteopathic philosophy works especially well with musculoskeletal problems (problems of the muscles, joints and ligaments).
 This is because the function of these structures is easy to alter and they are a common source of pain.

-Harmonic Osteopathy Edinburgh – our philosophy
+Harmonic Osteopathy – my philosophy

-We also, when the condition requires, call upon more traditional techniques including:
+I can, of course, when the condition requires, call upon more traditional techniques including:

 The incidence of back pain (and other mechanical pains) is not reducing.
 It may be increasing.
 Especially for those who work in an office all day or in a manual job.
 Data from the HSE say that injuries at work are on the decline but no fewer people are in pain.
 So the shift in pain is towards those not caused by a specific injury.
 They are non-specific or mechanical pains and are caused by repeated low level stresses and strains throughout the working day.

 There are guidelines and best practise advice about sitting posture and lifting technique.
 All employees are required by law to have some sort of desk assessment or manual handling training.
 The current advice is clearly not working.
 I believe this is because guidelines are written for everyone and don’t take into account individuality.